lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.73 Arriving in Dycroft    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Item [Saffron](projects/destiny-dc/items/item?id=item-saffron)    |

 You can trigger this side-quest if you stay at the inn in Frostheim.
-Lilith hears about the Tilso Forest from the innkeeper and heads there alone, uber known to the rest of the group.
+Lilith hears about the Tilso Forest from the innkeeper and heads there alone, unbeknown to the rest of the group.
 From this point on, Lilith will be the only party member until the end of the event, so make sure she is well-equipped.
-When she enters a dead end near the save point in the forest, two Treant will appear from behind her.
+When she enters a dead-end near the save point in the forest, two Treant will appear from behind her.
 After defeating them, return to Frostheim to complete the quest and obtain the [Saffron].